 The main laws in the field of cybercrime in Cyprus are:

 Business and Public private partnerships

-At the moment, there is public-private cooperation in the fields of awareness for cybersecurity and in the creation of a cybercrime centre of excellence.
-A biennial CYpBER conference is providing a liason between Cyprus government and private sector representatives dealing with cybersecurity concerns (mostly related to oil and gas industry).
+There is public-private co-operation on awareness of cybersecurity and in the creation of a cybercrime centre of excellence.
+A biennial CYpBER conference provides a liason between Cyprus government and private sector representatives dealing with cybersecurity concerns (mostly related to oil and gas industry).

 |Other capacity-building measures: research and education||